AngieCris/PartyOn/README.md

 	and switch to master branch for app building.

 	**Switch to a branch**
-	"git checkout master" to switch to master branch
+	'git checkout master' to switch to master branch
-	"git checkout experiment" to switch to experiment branch
+	'git checkout experiment' to switch to experiment branch

 	More on merge upcoming later.